-- For increased protection of certified copies, only individuals with specific relationships to the person on the record can receive a certified copy.
+- For increased security of personal information, only individuals with specific relationships to the person on the record being requested can receive a certificate.

 Obtaining a Birth Certificate

-It’s easy to get a birth certificate in Snohomish County, even if you weren’t born here.
-The Snohomish Health District’s Vital Records office can provide official copies of birth certificates for anyone born in Washington State from 1907 to the present.
+The Snohomish County Health Department’s Vital Records office can provide official copies of birth certificates for anyone born in Washington State from 1907 to the present.
 Snohomish County residents can visit us in Everett to get a birth certificate.

 Cost of Birth Certificates